Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/IoC/MissingTypeEventArgs.md

 ### ImplementingInstance

-Gets or sets the implementing instance.

-    Set if the registration of an instance is required.
+Gets or sets the implementing instance.Set if the registration of an instance is required.

 ### ImplementingType

-Gets or sets the implementing type.

-    Set if the registration of a type is required.
+Gets or sets the implementing type.Set if the registration of a type is required.